Carl Esmond

 Carl Esmond (born Karl Simon; June 14, 1902– December 4, 2004) was an Austrian-born American film and stage actor, born in Vienna, Austria-Hungary.
-Although his age was given as 33 in the passenger list when he arrived in the USA in January 1938, in his naturalization petition his birth year is stated as 1902.
+Although his age was given as 33 in the passenger list when he arrived in the US in January 1938, in his naturalization petition his birth year is stated as 1902.
 His stage names were Willy Eichberger and Charles Esmond and finally Carl Esmond.
 He trained at Vienna's State Academy of Dramatic Arts, and made his film debut in the operetta The Emperor's Waltz (1933).
 He was active in the Viennese genre of shallow romantic comedies so popular in the Austria of the interwar period.

-Esmond fled Germany following the Nazi takeover, first to the UK and finally in January 1938 to the USA.
+Esmond fled Germany following the Nazi takeover, first to the UK and finally in January 1938 to the US.
 Esmond continued to appear on stage as well as in British and American films.
 He appeared in over 50 films and numerous television programs.